The following tips help practice owners reduce worker’s compensation expenses in their practices:

 Most dental boards provide that a dentist “shall not give rebates or split fees with a referral source”.

-Before a dentist enters in to or starts any type of marketing campaign (or social media campaign), they should seek legal advice as to the application of state and federal laws, the most favored nations clause, ADA Ethical rules and Dental Board rules.
+Before a dentist enters into or makes a starts any type of marketing campaign (or social media campaign), they should seek legal advice as to the application of state and federal laws, the most favored nations clause, ADA Ethical rules and Dental Board rules.
 While the marketing of any dental practice is important, an ill-advised marketing campaign could result in a dentist being censured, reprimanded, fined, suspended, and lose their license.

 For every dental practice, correct patient assessment is the first step in minimizing any risk to future legal entanglements.
 When assessing a patient and planning a treatment strategy, dentists should first carefully review the patient’s medical history to note any predisposing oral cancer factors.
 Next, a comprehensive oral evaluation should be completed.